 I don’t have a basket problem… YOU have a basket problem!
 Ok, sorry.
 That was super defensive of me.
-I will admit, I am seriously addicted to crocheting these little baskets right now.
+However, I will admit that I am seriously addicted to crocheting these little baskets right now.
+This Ribbed Basket crochet pattern was designed so quickly, I could hardly wait to share it with all of you!

 I mean, they are very practical.
 They use up my yarn stash.
 They work up in under an hour.
-They also make great gifts!
+And they also make great gifts!
 Everyone who hosted us for Easter this year got one with a plant inside.
+They were so well received, and I love how they are reusable.

 I think it’s possible that I have them in just about every room now.